How to Do an SEO Audit, Step by Step

 Prefer email?
 Get free, plain-English SEO tips in your inbox:

 An SEO audit sounds like something you need a consultant and a login to seven tools to do.
 It isn't.
-At its heart, an audit is just a structured walk through your website asking one question at every step: is anything here stopping Google — or a customer — from finding and trusting this page?
+At its heart, an audit is just a structured walk through your website asking one question at every step: is anything here stopping Google, or a customer, from finding and trusting this page?

 You can do a genuinely useful audit yourself in an afternoon.
 This guide walks through it in the order that actually matters, so you spend your energy on the handful of things that move rankings and skip the busywork.
 No jargon, no fluff.

 An SEO audit is a health check.
-You're not trying to "hack" Google — you're finding the places where your site quietly works against itself: a missing page title, a homepage Google can't read, a site so slow people leave before it loads.
+You're not trying to "hack" Google.
+You're finding the places where your site quietly works against itself: a missing page title, a homepage Google can't read, a site so slow people leave before it loads.

 Step 1: Check that Google can even see you